Skip to content

 5. Pushes images to DigitalOcean Container Registry

-6. Deploys to a DigitalOcean Droplet via SSH (only affected apps)
+6. Deploys to a DigitalOcean Droplet via SSH (only affected services)

 Conditional Deployment